 Dr Silke Ackermann, Director of the History of Science Museum, said: “We are delighted to be telling the fascinating story of Oxford University’s first spinout company and celebrating a 60-year history of scientific innovation.
 We are most grateful to Sir Martin and Lady Audrey Wood for loaning items from their personal collection and for all their help in creating the display.”

 The free display, which is located on the lower ground floor of the museum, runs until March 2020.
-Find out more here.
+Find out more about Oxford Instruments here.